XPsoud/wxCheckSums/README.md

 #### Command line : ####
  - Files to check will can be given using the command line.
 If 1 or 2 files, the first tab should be activated.
 If more than 2 files, the second tab will be the one visible.
 #### Options : ####
- - Add an option to disable calculation for a type of hash
  - Add an option to specify witch tab should be displayed at application startup